HeThongGiamSatTrongNhaMay/FinalThesis-LuanVanTotNghiep/README.md

-Monitoring System in Factory - Hệ Thống Giám Sát Thiết Bị Trong Nhà Máy
+Monitoring System in Factory Using LoRaWAN Technology - Hệ Thống Giám Sát Thiết Bị Trong Nhà Máy
 ==============================
 This repository contains a proof-of-concept implementation of a Monitoring System in Factory using LoRaWAN technology.
 It includes a single channel